-- "conversionSource": The artifact is an output from an analysis tool in a non-SARIF format that was converted to SARIF. - "directory": The artifact is a directory (a container for other files and directories) rather than a file.
+- "conversionSource": The artifact is an output from an analysis tool in a non-SARIF format that was converted to SARIF. - "debugOutputFile": The artifact contains debug output from the tool. - "directory": The artifact is a directory (a container for other files and directories) rather than a file.